philipbeh/philipbeh.github.io/index.md

 | Sat | 10.00 am - 12.00 pm | TBD     | 3          |
 | Sat | 12.30 pm - 02.30 pm | TBD     | 3          |

-Please note that due to the limited spots, half a month's fees has to be paid for in order to reserve a spot.
+Please note that due to the limited spots, half a month's fees has to be paid in advance to reserve a spot.
 This is non refundable.

 Group classes are held at 401B Northshore Drive, Singapore 822401.